kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 What I want from the solution is to be super cheap.
 To be more specific I want it to be:

-- **simple** - super easy to understand, to set up and debug, despite level of experience of a developer
+- **simple** - easy to understand, to set up and debug, despite level of experience of a developer
 - **convenient** - cheap to use, not to require lot of effort like typing, clicking or waiting for start up.
 I can start new day or story quickly and I am not afraid of rebooting computer if needed.
 - **flexible** - allow to run different scope of tests, e.g. to run all tests or single class only
 - **antifragile** - ready immediately after I check out project from source control.
 This way it does not increase "costs" of such events as: new developer joining a team, short term contractor or interviewee, HDD broken, Linux reinstall or starting same project in different directory.